 Russia’s Upper House Passes Anti-LGBT Propaganda Bill

-June 27, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+June 27, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 On Wednesday Russia’s upper house of Parliament passed legislation banning the distribution of any materials thought to promote the LGBT community.